-Winter comes and goes and while it is something that you cannot avoid, keeping healthy and being mindful can help you avoid the common illnesses and injuries that people get during the season.
+Winter comes and goes, and while it is something you cannot avoid, keeping healthy and mindful can help you avoid the common illnesses and injuries people get during the season.

 Slipping and falling

 When the snow piles up, it is your responsibility to shovel it.
-Don’t overdo it though and rest when you have to.
-Understanding what your body needs is important to avoid injuries to your neck or back.
+Don’t overdo it, though and rest when you have to.
+Understanding what your body needs is essential to avoid injuries to your neck or back.
 Stretching exercises could help loosen your body up before the task.

-Your body is already working very hard to keep you warm so do not stress it even more and take breaks in between your tasks.
+Your body is already working hard to keep you warm, so do not stress it even more and take breaks between your tasks.
 If you need to ask for help, do so.

 This causes permanent damage and affects exposed areas of your body.
-Normally your hands, toes, nose, and ears.
-During unforgiving weather and as the temperature goes to dangerous levels below zero, make sure to cover up and layer up.
+The commonly targeted are your hands, toes, nose, and ears.
+During unforgiving weather and as the temperature reaches dangerous levels below zero, cover up and layer up.

-When your temperature goes lower than 95 degrees Fahrenheit, hypothermia occurs and the body is unable to regulate the temperature due to prolonged exposure to the cold.
-It can affect anyone so you have to watch out for the signs.
-This includes shivering, confusion, an increase in breathing, and loss of dexterity.
-If you see someone with these symptoms, get help immediately and get the person out of the cold and warm them up.
+Hypothermia occurs when your temperature exceeds 95 degrees Fahrenheit, and the body cannot regulate the temperature due to prolonged exposure to the cold.
+It can affect anyone, so you must watch out for the signs.
+This includes shivering, confusion, increased breathing, and loss of dexterity.
+If you see someone with these symptoms, get help immediately, get the person out of the cold, and warm them up.

 Carbon Monoxide Poisoning

-More common in the winter than in any other season due to the use of things like the fireplace and heaters, this odorless and colorless gas leaks and would kill you if you are exposed to it.
-Make sure that your home is properly ventilated, and well-insulated and that your chimneys are always cleaned routinely.
-When it comes to your vehicle, do not warm up in enclosed spaces like your garage, and make sure that your exhaust pipe is not clogged.
+More common in the winter than in any other season due to using things like the fireplace and heaters, this odorless and colorless gas leaks and would kill you if exposed.
+Ensure that your home is adequately ventilated and well-insulated and that your chimneys are always cleaned routinely.
+When it comes to your vehicle, do not warm up in enclosed spaces like your garage, and ensure your exhaust pipe is not clogged.